wohaiyo/RPCNet/README.md

 ### Dataset
 You need to download the Art-deco dataset, and put the files in the `data` folder.

-We compress the two datasets in the `data` folder.
+We compress the datasets in the `data` folder.
+You can download from [[Baidu Yunpan]](https://pan.baidu.com/s/1oPTPaumUTYNesvJ7zCZCTw) code: fryf.

 ### Training